bambora/na-ios-checkout/README.md

 end
 ```

-* Note that 'pod update' alone does not update Artifactory based pod indexes as expected and use 'pod repo-art update beanstream-public' first and then use 'pod update'.
+* Note that 'pod update' alone does not update Artifactory based pod indexes as expected.
+Use 'pod repo-art update beanstream-public' first and then use 'pod update'.

 ### Step 1: Add PayForm To Your App
 Here is an example, written in Swift of how PayForm is wired to a button action that simply updated a status label.